moshulu/sno/README.md

 # sno
-framework for neopixel lightstrips to be controlled by an apache webserver on raspberry pi via php
+Framework for NeoPixel lightstrips to be controlled by an Apache2 Webserver on a Raspberry Pi B+ via PHP.

-stay up to date with the newest changes! check out the [changelog](CHANGELOG.md)
+Stay up to date with the newest changes!
+Check out the [changelog](CHANGELOG.md)

-## instructions for use by user
+## Instructions for Use by User

-### setup
+### Setup
-connect raspberry pi to mobile hotspot only.
+Connect raspberry pi to mobile hotspot only.
 If the raspberry pi was previously connected to a wifi/ethernet connection, edit /etc/wpa_supplicant/wpa_supplicant.conf to only include the mobile hotspot's credentials.
 Now, whenever the pi is powered on, it looks for that network and auto connects.

-open a terminal using
+Open a terminal and type:

 ```
 ifconfig
 ```

-take a note of where it says "inet" under the section labeled
+Take a note of where it says "inet" under the section labeled

 ```
 wlan0
 ```

-the number in question should look something like "172.16.123.12." this is the ip address of the raspberry pi. it's important, and we'll use this later.
+The number in question should look something like "172.16.123.12."
+This is the ip address of the raspberry pi.
+It's important, and we'll use this later.

 ### connecting to the raspberry pi

-##### using browser
+##### Using the Browser

 Go to the browser of your choice and type in: